You’re going to love our Salsas!

 Learn how to marinate Carne Asada!

-Next, place and mix all these ingredients (for 4 servings) in a deep bowl: 4 tablespoons of English sauce, 2 tablespoons garlic, finely chopped, 2 tablespoons dried oregano, 1 tablespoon ground cumin, Juice of 1 lemon, 1 qt of beer, or the amount needed to cover the meat and Salt and pepper to taste.
+Next, place and mix all these ingredients (for 4 servings) in a deep bowl: 4 tablespoons of Worcestershire sauce, 2 tablespoons garlic, finely chopped, 2 tablespoons dried oregano, 1 tablespoon ground cumin, Juice of 1 lemon, 1 qt of beer, or the amount needed to cover the meat and Salt and pepper to taste.

 Place the meat in a zippered bag and the liquid should cover the meat completely.
 Let it rest and marinate 6 to 8 hours minimum, or preferably overnight in the refrigerator so that the meat has time to soften.